Bay Street Armoury: Units

-The units stationed at the Bay Street Armoury are the 89th Royal Canadian Air Cadet Squadron, 5th (British Columbia) Field Artillery Regiment, RCA, and The Canadian Scottish Regiment (Princess Mary's).
+The units stationed at the Bay Street Armoury are the 5th (British Columbia) Field Artillery Regiment, RCA, and The Canadian Scottish Regiment (Princess Mary's).
+The Armoury also hosts a squadron of the Royal Canadian Air Cadets.

 Units that formally worked at the Bay Street Armoury included 11 (Victoria) Service Battalion (renamed 39 Service Battalion), 11 (Victoria) Medical Company (renamed 11 (Victoria) Field Ambulance), and 11 (Victoria) Military Police Platoon (renamed 12 Military Police Platoon).
 These units moved to Ashton Armory in 1994.

 5th (BC) Artillery Regiment Museum

 The 5th (BC) Artillery Regiment Museum is located in the armoury.
 The museum's artefacts reflect the history of 5th (British Columbia) Field Artillery Regiment, RCA and associated units from 1861 to the present day.
 Exhibits include field artillery and cannons, uniforms, band instruments, medals, weapons, insignia, photographs and more.
 The museum is open on Tuesday evenings.